Help your students build resilience with these everyday trauma-informed activities and interventions for teachers.

 “This is one of the biggest things I think about,” says Soma.
 “One of the main protective factors for kids is being around adults who are well.
 If you are well, you’re going to have more kids in your classroom being well.”

-It’s especially challenging to practice self-care right now, but it’s more important than ever.
+Practice self-care is challenging for teachers, but it’s more important than ever.

-Still, Soma says it’s possible—and critical—to focus on teacher self-care during the pandemic and beyond.
+Still, Soma says it’s possible—and critical—to focus on teacher self-care.

 Here are five ways to create a classroom environment that focuses on your own well-being in addition to that of your students: